South Circular Road, London: Traffic

+ULEZ

+On 25 October 2021, the South Circular became the boundary of the London Ultra Low Emission Zone (ULEZ), although it is not included in it.
+Vehicles travelling inside the zone and not meeting key exhaust emission standards will need to pay a daily charge of £12.50 for cars, vans and motorcycles, and £100 for coaches, HGVs and buses.
+The zone expanded beyond this to cover the whole of Greater London on 29 August 2023.

 Future

 A task force was set up in July 2013 by the Mayor of London Boris Johnson to look at improvements to the London road network, including the South Circular and North Circular.
 The plans included putting the road in a series of tunnels.
 This would free up space on the surface, providing public space and extensive cycle routes and improving the linkage of existing communities currently severed by the busy road.
 Caroline Pidgeon, deputy chair of the London Assembly's Transport Committee, responded, "It doesn't make sense and it won't add up – [there's a] £30bn estimate, but I'm sure it'll cost at least double that, and the reality is we'll lose homes around these roads and so on."

-From 25 October 2021, the South Circular forms the boundary of the London Ultra Low Emission Zone (ULEZ), although it is not included in it.
-Vehicles travelling inside the zone and not meeting key exhaust emission standards will need to pay a daily charge of £12.50 for cars, vans and motorcycles, and £100 for coaches, HGVs and buses.
+As part of the Superloop network, Transport for London plan to run an express bus route along the South Circular, extending from Clapham Junction railway station to Eltham railway station, and using the A205 between Clapham Common and Well Hall.
+A consultation opened in October 2025 with the intention that buses start operating in 2026.